 Most people still use Verizon for their local wireline service.
 Its Lifeline program provides a discount of up to $18.39 per month off the regular bill ($220.68 per year).
 This Verizon discount applies to local telephone service.
 It may not apply if you have more than one line or if you have other services.
 Also, it does not apply to long distance, cellular phones, or cable service.

 See LifelineSupport for more information about the Lifeline program.
 Currently in Massachusetts, Verizon, RCN, Grandy Telephone Company, Richmond Telephone, and Taconic Telephone companies offer the Lifeline discount through their landline or wireless services.

 Am I eligible for a discount for gas or electricity service?

 To be eligible for electric and gas discounts, you need to receive fuel assistance (LIHEAP) or other assistance under a government program that serves low-income households.
 You are eligible if your income is below 60% of Estimated State Median Income for the size of your household.
-Here is a chart with guidelines for 2013-2014.

 - TAFDC (Transitional Aid to Families with Dependent Children),